On the River FAQ

 Can I bring a large group?

-Everyone is welcome at public boating, but remember there is no advance registration and it is first come, first served.
+Everyone is welcome at Saturday Free Boating, but remember there is no advance registration and it is first come, first served.
 If coming with a group, you may not be able to all get out on the river at the same time.
-If you are a supervising adult (teacher/youth group leader) planning on bringing a large group of minors, please contact email@example.com in advance.
+If you are a supervising adult (teacher/youth group leader) planning on bringing a large group of youth, please contact email@example.com in advance.

 Do you offer other boating opportunities?

 Yes.
-We offer free Sunset Paddles for Bartram’s Garden members every Tuesday evening, 6:30pm – 8:30pm, starting April 19th through the end of October.
+We offer free Tuesday Sunset Paddles for Bartram’s Garden every week, 6:30pm – 8:30pm, starting April 24th through the end of October 30th.
 These small group paddles are from the Boathouse to South Street Bridge and back.
-Membership starts at $40 a year and you can sign up anytime.
+Membership starts at $50 a year and you can sign up anytime.
 If you are already a member, go to the calendar, choose which Tuesday you would like to attend and follow the instructions to register.

 No, we DO NOT offer rentals.
 Our friends at the Independence Seaport Museum at Penns Landing offer inexpensive rentals on Fridays & weekends in season.
 Our friends at John Heinz Wildlife Refuge in Eastwick offer kayak tours on the weekends.